-Like many a Southern girl, my very favorite movie and book of all time is Gone With the Wind by Margaret Mitchell.
-I first read the book when I was sixteen and watched the movie shortly thereafter.
-I dressed as Scarlett for a school costume dance one time, I’ve toured the Margaret Mitchell house, I’ve read Scarlett and Rhett Butler’s People, I treasure my early edition copy of the novel, and I’ve pretty much devoured anything I could put my hands on as related to GWTW.
+I first read Gone With the Wind by Margaret Mitchell when I was sixteen and watched the movie shortly thereafter.
+I dressed as Scarlett for a school costume dance one time, I toured the Margaret Mitchell house, I read Scarlett and Rhett Butler’s People.
 When I sat down to write my 40×41 bucket list, it dawned on me that I hadn’t seen the movie since I was pregnant with John.
-What a shame!
 So, not only did I add a line item to my list for watching the movie, but also for re-reading the book after more than twenty years.

 Since I knew I’d be carting the book to the pool, sports and everywhere in between, I didn’t dare take out my grandmother’s original copy.

 Widely considered The Great American Novel, and often remembered for its epic film version, Gone With the Wind explores the depth of human passions with an intensity as bold as its setting in the red hills of Georgia.
 A superb piece of storytelling, it vividly depicts the drama of the Civil War and Reconstruction.

 This is the tale of Scarlett O’Hara, the spoiled, manipulative daughter of a wealthy plantation owner, who arrives at young womanhood just in time to see the Civil War forever change her way of life.
 A sweeping story of tangled passion and courage, in the pages of Gone With the Wind, Margaret Mitchell brings to life the unforgettable characters that have captured readers for over seventy years.